IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/angular_pipes.md

 > [!Video https://www.youtube.com/embed/Gmz5kio50FE]

 You can use the Angular pipes to transform data from one value to another.
-This technic is similar to WPF converts.
+This technic is similar to WPF converters.

 In WPF in order to transform data from one value to another, you are going to use an [IValueConverter](https://docs.microsoft.com/en-us/dotnet/api/system.windows.data.ivalueconverter?view=netframework-4.8).
 To transform data in an Angular application, we are going to use a [Pipe](https://angular.io/api/core/Pipe).
 The pipe is very similar to the WPF converter.
 It takes data as an input and then transforms that data into a desired output for display.